sethbywater/website/posts/Cryptocurrency Independent Study Proposal.md

-# Cryptocurrecny Independant Study Proposal
+# Cryptocurrency Independent Study Proposal
+*May 2021*

+---

 As part of my membership in the honor's program an SUNY Delhi, I may complete an independent study to fulfill an honor's credit.
 For the fall 2021 semester, I chose to study cryptocurrency.